linkedin/rest.li/pdl_syntax.md

 ### Properties
-Properties can be used to present arbitrary datas and added to records, fields and enums.
+Properties can be used to present arbitrary data and added to records, fields and enums.

 For example:
 ```